weseek/growi/README.md

 Discussion
 -----------

-If you have questions or suggestions, you can [join our Slack team][slackin] and talk about anything, anytime.
+If you have questions or suggestions, you can [join our Slack team][https://growi-slackin.weseek.co.jp/] and talk about anything, anytime.

 License